rickardlindberg/rickardlindberg.me/writing/what-should-a-ci-server-do/index.template.markdown

 case, this pattern is also good.
 But make sure that all basic functionality is tested in the fast test suite.

+Writing fast tests indeed needs practice, but it is possible.

 ## Common "CI" workflows and their problems

 When it comes to tools commonly used for CI, I primarily have experience with